After graduating with distinction in Piano from the Conservatorio "Vincenzo Bellini" under the guidance of Agatella Catania,

-During 1997-1999 she studied composition and orchestral conducting at the Universität für Musik un darstellende Kunst in Vienna.
+From 1997 to 1999 she studied Composition and Orchestral Conducting at the Universität für Musik und darstellende Kunst Wien

 Many of Nelly LiPuma's pieces were written and performed in Vienna, such as the